 For this exercise to work, you will want to look at things in a slow and steady motion.
 This will help you to focus on things that are both close to your and far away from you.

 Benefits of Eye Exercises

 If you stick to these exercises you should start to notice the benefits quite quickly.
 If you want to further improve you vision, you can add more eye training drills to your repertoire.
-Take a look at our Rebuild Your Vision Program and you’ll get a full range of different exercises that you can carry out to further improve your nearsightedness.
+Also, it’s a good idea to start taking vision-enhancing vitamins to further improve your nearsightedness.